luevano/luevano.xyz/src/blog/a/website_with_nginx.md

 crontab -e
 ```

-And a file will be opened where you need to add a new rule for Certbot, just append the line: `1 1 1 * * certbot renew` (renew on the first day of every month) and you're good.
+And a file will be opened where you need to add a new rule for Certbot, just append the line: `1 1 1 * * certbot renew --quiet --agree-tos --deploy-hook "systemctl reload nginx.service"` (renew on the first day of every month) and you're good.
 Alternatively use `systemd` timers as stated in the [Arch Linux Wiki](https://wiki.archlinux.org/title/Certbot#Automatic_renewal).

 That's it, you now have a website with SSL certificate.